-Hollywood and popular media tend to relegate all disabled people to the joke, the caricature, the invisible.
-They use disabled people as props to able-bodied people’s stories in order to assuage their guilt.
+Hollywood and popular media tend to relegate all people with disabilities to the joke, the caricature, the invisible.
+They use people with disabilities as props to non-disabled people’s stories in order to assuage their guilt.

-However, recently deaf representation in film has been making steps forward.
-Modern mainstream audiences were exposed to deaf characters and ASL in the 2018 horror hit, A Quiet Place.
-There, Millicent Simmons, a deaf actress, portrays a deaf protagonist.
-It made waves in the deaf community for having a deaf actress instead of a hearing one portray a deaf character, and because ASL is the primary language of the movie.
+However, recently Deaf representation in movies has been making steps forward.
+Modern mainstream audiences were exposed to Deaf characters and ASL in the 2018 horror hit, A Quiet Place.
+There, Millicent Simmons, a Deaf actress, portrays a Deaf protagonist.
+It made waves in the Deaf community for having a Deaf actress instead of a hearing one portray a Deaf character, and because ASL is the primary language of the movie.

 “A long time ago when she was in kindergarten, she sang for a class performance.
 I asked, 'can I just kind of feel your neck?'
 And it was very cute.
 And then all those years later, the movie CODA was a real flashback where I did the same thing.”

 Famous actress Marlee Matlin also stars as Jackie Rossi, Ruby’s mom.
 Her chemistry with Kotsur is amazing, and the pair make a great comedic duo.
 Daniel Durant as Leo Rossi gives a stellar performance as Ruby’s snarky, insecure older brother.
 He and Ruby share many moments throughout the film that can only be described as peak sibling energy.